IEEEBerkeley/hope-www/index.rst

 need to make up the missed lab before the next lecture.
 Contact the instructors to see if make-up is required.

-Each additional absence may result in a 10-point deduction from your attendance score.
-Excessive absence may result in a NP.
+Additional, excessive absence may result in a NP.

 Grading
 -------
-Your grade is primarily based on attendance and effort in class.
+Your grade is primarily based on completion of labs in class.
-Participation and completion of labs is strongly advised.

-Attendance: 60 points

-Final Project: 20 points
 The final project is graded on effort and a demonstration or description of your work.

-Decorum and Effort: 20%
-    Decorum and Effort is based on behavior in class, participation and observance of safety instructions.

-Students need at least 60 points to pass.
+Students need 60% to pass.

+- Labs: 70%
+- Project: 30%

 FAQ